donut/responsive-images-php/README.md

 ## The Idea

-The idea is that one can define a `Slot` that represents a place on a page that an image can live, including the different sizes and shapes (`Size`) it can take in response to the current viewport conditions.
+The idea is that one can define a `Slot` that represents a place on a page where an image can live, including the different sizes and shapes (`Size`) it can take in response to viewport conditions.
 Using this definition, `<picture>`, `<source>`, and `<img>` tags can be rendered with the appropriate `media`, `srcset`, and `sizes` attributes.